goodyngoddy/frontend-mentor-newsletter/newsletter /README-template.md

 ## Acknowledgments

-Thanks to codeliber for their 'learn css' app and also to tutorialspoint
+Thanks to codeliber for their 'learn css' app and also to tutorialspoint.
+And thanks to frontender for this opportunity.
+I look forwarđ to mp5e challenges.